2017 AZSPC HOPE CONFERENCE SESSION DESCRIPTIONS

 Unfortunately, due to discrimination, peer and family rejection, violence, stigma and other factors, transgender youth are at higher risk for suicide in comparison to their non-trans (cisgender) peers.
 But there is hope.
 How a family responds to their transgender child when they come out or assert their gender can play a significant role in reducing this risk.
 Hear from a panel to learn about some of the challenges transgender youth and their families experience, how to help create more affirming environments inside and outside the home, and how we can all play a role in preventing suicide among trans and gender diverse youth.

 Healing the Warrior Heart – Preventing Suicide in the Veteran -Cassandra Facciponti, US Army Combat Veteran, West Point Graduate

-This workshop will include sharing my personal experiences as a USMC Combat Veteran who has attempted suicide and ultimately overcame my demons to lead a happy and successful life.
+This workshop will include sharing my personal experiences as a United States Army Combat Veteran who ultimately overcame my struggle with PTSD to lead a happy and successful life.
 I will provide education on up to date statistics on Veteran suicide in our nation as well as our state.

 An outlook will be provided on Post Traumatic Growth as opposed to Post Traumatic Stress and education will be given on the tools and techniques to assist Veterans struggling in the darkness.
 These tools include finding identity, purpose and utilizing the familiarity of military training in a way that provides success as a Veteran in society.
-What Would You Do scenarios will be presented and workshop attendees will work together to provide the best outcomes to each scenario.
 Attendees will leave with a sense of hope and empowerment to be an impacting force in preventing Veteran suicide in our community.

 Creating Connections: The Importance of Individual, Family, and Community Connectedness in Suicide Prevention – William Beverly, Ph.D.